EA-05-037 - Palo Verde (Arizona Public Service Company)

 APS's extent of condition review identified another violation involving an emergency plan change made without NRC approval and which reduced the effectiveness of the plan.
 Specifically, APS identified a change to an EAL definition involving core exit thermocouple temperature readings which APS concluded was a decrease in plan effectiveness.
 This violation would have warranted classification at Severity Level III.
 However, the NRC is exercising enforcement discretion, as provided for in section VII.B.4 of the NRC Enforcement Policy, and is electing not to consider enforcement action for this issue.
 Specifically, APS identified this violation as part of its corrective action for the violation identified by the NRC and took corrective action within a reasonable time following discovery, ultimately deciding to revise the EAL to its previous version.
 In addition, the violation appears to have resulted from similar weaknesses in the plan change process, and it would not substantially change the safety significance of the initial violation.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosure, and APS’s response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC’s document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosure, and APS's response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, the response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Dockets: 50-528, 50-529, 50-530

 2401 Aztec NE, MS Z110

 Albuquerque, NM 87107-4224